Workable Solutions Step-by-step Troubleshooting

 Windows 11/10/8/7100% Secure

-And don't forget to set the new SSD as the boot drive after moving OS.
-If you have further disk management needs, turn to EaseUS Partition Master for help.
+Don't forget to set the new SSD as the boot drive after moving OS.
+After transferring OS to SSD, you can also use EaseUS Partition Master to adjust and improve SSD performance with other features, like:

 FAQs About Transfer OS from HDD to SSD